coderars/webpack-eleventy-img-loader/README.md

 Type: `{String}` Default: `'[oldname]'`

 Adds the ability to rename output file.
-You can use the following placeholders:
+You can use the following - always available - placeholders:

 - `[oldname]` - holds the original filename without the extension
-- `[width]` - the width of the output image
+- `[width]` - the final width of the output image
-- `[height]` - the height of the output image
+- `[height]` - the final height of the output image

 Example: `'[oldname]-[width]x[height]'`

+ℹ For remote images `[oldname]` holds the name of the `fetch-file`, not the one found(?) in the url.

-Important: **Do not use** extension, path, subdir, or any other webpack specific placeholders here!
-Extension is generated automatically based on the mime type of the output file.
+**Important: Do not use extension, path, subdir, or any other webpack specific placeholders here!
+Extension is generated automatically based on the mime type of the output file.**

 ### `fetchFileExt`
 ### `beforeFetch`